GrinonBarrett/Taksidos/Extras/Magic Armor.md

 2/4
 A full suit of plate armor made of silver and silks.
 All forms of magical attacks have disadvantage against the user.
 Electric and Fire attacks gain advantage against the wearer. *Undead cannot perceive the wearer*.
 Cost to repair is $1,000 per point.

+**Yinkine Garb**
+Gambeson
+$4,800, 12 lb.
+2/4
+A fine coat of natural fibers, adorned with charms and pauldrons of leather dyed by bark extractives.
+The style is based on traditional practices and is the desirable choice for wardens and druids.
+The wearer *may spend an action to affect themselves as though by the Xylary Form spell for five minutes.
+Once this is done, it cannot be done again during the same day.
+It also provides a +1 bonus to defense against bare, biting, and cutting attacks*.
+Cost to repair is $200 per point.